-I’m a published author and also currently work as an adjunct senior researcher and lecturer at Griffith University, Brisbane, Australia.
+I’m a published author and also an Adjunct Senior Research Fellow at Griffith University, Brisbane, Australia, where I teach and research.
 I write mostly narrative and ‘self-help’ non-fiction and fiction short stories, in addition to my academic publications.

-In 2017, I’m a Mentor in narrative non-fiction and academic writing with The Writer’s Surgery for the Queensland Writers Centre.
+I’m currently a Mentor in narrative non-fiction and academic writing with The Writer’s Surgery for the Queensland Writers Centre.
 90-minute consultations are available face-to-face and online or via Skype.